collectiveidea/json_spec/README.md

 ### More

-Check out the [specs](https://github.com/collectiveidea/json_spec/blob/master/spec) and [features](https://github.com/collectiveidea/json_spec/blob/master/features) too see all the various ways you can use json_spec.
+Check out the [specs](https://github.com/collectiveidea/json_spec/blob/master/spec) and [features](https://github.com/collectiveidea/json_spec/blob/master/features) to see all the various ways you can use json_spec.

 Contributing